-Typical charitable organisations work hard to achieve their goals and try to concentrate their precious resources on their missions.
-However, for directors of these organizations, compliance with Canadian laws should be a primary objective to ensure the sustainability of the mission.
-Here are four laws every director should know.
+Charitable organisations work hard to achieve their goals and try to concentrate their precious resources on their missions.
+If you’re a director of a Canadian charity, aside from your mission, compliance with Canadian laws should be your primary objective so you can sustain your work.
+The following laws are important for a Canadian charity director to know.

 The Canadian Income Tax Act

-The Income Tax Act is the main law regulating the activities of charitable organisations.
-There are many different elements that need to be taken into consideration, but every director of a Canadian charity should be aware of the ITA’s dispositions regarding:
+The Income Tax Act (ITA) is the main law that regulates the activities of charitable organisations.
+Several different elements should be taken into consideration, but at minimum, you should be aware of the ITA’s dispositions regarding:

 - Obtaining and maintaining charitable status